By Andy Sambidge

 It added that its rapid response to the closure showed that Chili's "takes public health and safety very seriously".

-It said the restaurant reopened on Thursday, the day after being closed.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It said the restaurant reopened on Thursday, the day after being closed.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Congratulation to the FOOD CONTROL AUTHORITIES for their action against Big Food Chain Brands that thinks; nothing is wrong with their functioning and general public should blindly trust them for whatever they do behind the kitchen wall, even if they compromise on health & safety rules which concerns public health?